Is Starlink Available In Your Area?

 How does satellite availability work?

-This means you don't need to worry about the complex cables or wires you might associate with other types of internet.
+You don’t need to worry about the complex cables or wires you might associate with other types of internet.
 And unlike 4G or 5G internet (like that offered by T-Mobile), you don’t even need to be close to a cell phone tower.
 All you need is a clear view of the sky to communicate with the satellites.

 LEO vs. GEO satellites: satellite availability and speed